History of Freeview UK: 2009

 On 20 May Virgin1 went 24 hours on Freeview, with a timeshifted version of the channel on channel 35 between 6 pm and 6 am.
 However, it was, later in the year, reduced back to 9 am to 7 pm in Wales and to 7 am to 3 am for the rest of the UK, allowing Tease Me TV to launch.

-On November 11th 2009, Nickelodeon, Nicktoons Cartoon Network and Cartoon Network Too left Freeview due to CBBC and CITV acquiring some of their shows.

 On 15 July 2009, quiz channel Big Deal launched on channel 37 between 10 pm and 5 am, timesharing with Create and Craft and Russia Today.

 Freeview underwent a major multiplex re-configuration on 30 September 2009, which required all Freeview users to retune.
 This cleared multiplex B (aka PSB3 aka BBCB) to run in DVB-T2 mode, and moved all BBC television and radio services to multiplex PSB1 (BBCA) in post-DSO areas.
 Five moved to multiplex 2/PSB2/D3+4, swapping with ITV3 which ended up on multiplex A/COM4/SDN.
 ITV4 moved to Multiplex D/COM6 swapping with ITV2 +1, which ended up on Multiplex 2/PSB2 (in ITV plc areas ITV2 +1 moved to LCN 33 in anticipation that it would become ITV1 +1).
 18 million households were required to retune their television sets on or after midday on 30 September.
 The changes lead to several hundred complaints from people who had lost channels as a result of retuning their equipment.

 To make room for the HD channels, the number of interactive BBC streams was reduced from 4 to 2 in pre-DSO areas and 1 in post-DSO areas, and the Community Channel became inaccessible to post-DSO areas.
 However, as the Community Channel later switched multiplexes from B to C, it was restored to post-DSO areas.